philferriere/mscsshiny/README.md

 **MSCSShiny** is a test/demo application for R packages like `{mscsweblm4r}` that interface with the Microsoft Cognitive Services REST APIs.

-A live demo of the application can be found at [https://philferriere.shinyapps.io/MSCSShiny](https://philferriere.shinyapps.io/MSCSShiny).

 ## Microsoft Cognitive Services?
 What's that about?

 [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/en-us/documentation)